 Currently, all the detected gravitational waves were produced by the merger of massive and dense bodies such as black holes and neutron stars.
-Space-time will be heavily distorted when the two bodies clash, and the weak field approximation breaks down.
+When the 2 bodies clash with each other, space-time will be heavily distorted and the weak field approximation breaks down.
 Numerical simulations must be employed to find out the waveform in those situations.